Michelle Badash, MS

-Factors that increase your chances of getting Cushing's syndrome include:
+Factors that may increase your chance of Cushing's syndrome include:

 You will be asked about your symptoms and medical history.
 A physical exam will be done.
 Tests may be done to determine the level of cortisol and find a cause.

 Tests to determine the cause of Cushing's Syndrome may include:

 Other tests may help to see if there is a tumor on the pituitary or adrenal glands.
 Images may be taken with:

 Treatment of Cushing's syndrome depends on the cause.
 Talk with your doctor about the best treatment plan for you.
 Options include: